 HR leaders often neglect the candidate’s perspective on the hiring experience while conducting an HR transformation.
 As the job market tightens, offering an enhanced candidate experience is vital.

-It improves the company’s reputation, attracts more talents, and helps retain current talent.
+It improves the company’s reputation, attracts more talent, and helps retain current talent.
 The best way to improve the candidate experience is by focusing on communication and reducing potential hires’ burdens.

 3. Leverage technology

 To improve the human resources function, organizations must embody a digital mindset.
 Leveraging technology starts with making innovative technology investments.
 The next stage is ensuring technology works for existing employees.
 Engaging employees in new digital assets involves comprehensive training and support from the top.

 Find the right technology that meets the needs of your business and addresses your organization’s concerns.
 For example, HR can leverage automation technology to enhance the recruitment process.

 Potential employees look at multiple factors when assessing a new employer.
 One area that has become more important than ever is diversity and inclusion.
 Today’s workers look for companies that prioritize fair work opportunities for everyone.

 The best way to do this is to assess your company’s current standards.
 Conduct employee surveys to find out what current employees think about the organization’s level of inclusion.
 Then commit to improving the level of diversity and inclusion through strategic transformation.

 These best practices will ensure your organization maintains an advantage in a highly-competitive market.